-Uber loses appeal against employment rights for workers
+Uber loses appeal against UK employment rights for workers

 Tribunal upholds minimum wage, paid rest break luxury for minions